José Campaña

-José Ángel Gómez Campaña ([xoˈse ˈaŋxel ˈɣomeθ kamˈpaɲa]; born 31 May 1993) is a Spanish professional footballer who plays for Levante UD as a midfielder.
+José Ángel Gómez Campaña ([xoˈse ˈaŋxel ˈɣomeθ kamˈpaɲa]; born 31 May 1993) is a Spanish professional footballer who plays as a midfielder.

 Developed at Sevilla, for whom he appeared in 24 competitive matches, he went on to represent mainly Levante after signing in 2016.
 He also played for clubs in England, Germany and Portugal.

 Campaña won two European Under-19 Championships with Spain.
 He made his senior debut in 2020.

 Club career

 Sevilla

 Born in Seville, Andalusia, Campaña reached Sevilla FC's youth system at the age of seven, and made his senior debut at only 16, going on to play in two Segunda División B seasons with the reserves.
 He was promoted to the main squad by newly appointed coach Marcelino García Toral, for the 2011 pre-season.

-Campaña made his debut for the first team on 25 August 2011, playing ten minutes in a 1–1 home draw against Hannover 96 in that season's UEFA Europa League (2–3 aggregate loss), in the place of Piotr Trochowski.
+Campaña made his debut for the first team on 25 August 2011, playing ten minutes in a 1–1 home draw against Hannover 96 in that season's UEFA Europa League (2–3 aggregate loss), in place of Piotr Trochowski.
 He made his first La Liga appearance three days later, replacing Manu del Moral in a 2–1 home win over Málaga CF.

 In his first year, Campaña appeared in 18 official games to help Sevilla to the ninth place.
 In March 2013, after undergoing surgery to a fracture in his left foot, he was sidelined for the rest of the campaign.